elysemontano/elyse-lecture-notes/jumpstart/html-part-1.md

 ## Planning
-- Let’s plan out what we want our meatball page to look like.
+- Let’s plan out what we want our page to look like.
 Pieces of the page…

- ** look at a recipe online either google or use this link) (https://www.cookingclassy.com/meatball-recipe/ **
+ ** look at a recipe online either google or use this link) (https://littlespoonfarm.com/apple-pie-recipe/ **

 - While looking over the recipe, explain each of the basic parts that we will want to bring into our site.
 ```html